gobbledygook88/gobbledygook88.github.io/app/_walks/2024-07-28-south-downs-way.md

       images:
       - url: walks/2024-07-28-south-downs-way/day-6-alfriston-camping-park.jpg
         alt: Alfriston Camping Park
+    - title: A small diversion (Day 7)
+      latitude: 50.80753486312485
+      longitude: 0.1591876267114591
+      text: At Cuckmere River, a diversion notice was posted indicating the official South Downs Way down the river was closed.
+The alternative path was back over the bridge and follows the river on the other side.
+Not a big diversion at all.
+A couple of kissing gates made it hard to pass while carrying a large backpack, but wasn't too difficult to overcome with some acrobatics.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-7-diversion.jpg
+        alt: Diversion map at Cuckmere River
+    - title: Litlington
+      latitude: 50.78129363896671
+      longitude: 0.1575878042799135
+      text: Passing through Litlington, we start ascending first through a small horse holding and then a couple large flights of steps.
+A forest makes for an interesting change of scenery, which turns out to also be a mountain bike track.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-7-litlington-1.jpg
+        alt: Litlington
+      - url: walks/2024-07-28-south-downs-way/day-7-litlington-2.jpg
+        alt: Litlington
+      - url: walks/2024-07-28-south-downs-way/day-7-litlington-3.jpg
+        alt: Litlington
+    - title: A view towards Cuckmere Haven
+      latitude: 50.77652633463895
+      longitude: 0.15876274722247155
+      text: Upon exiting the forest, we are greeted by a stunning view over Cuckmere River and beyond to the English Channel.
+There are a few options here - either follow the signposts to ascend a hill, or follow the beach path and ascend up to Seven Sisters a little further along.
+Both are valid routes.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-7-cuckmere-haven.jpg
+        alt: Cuckmere Haven
+    - title: Seven Sisters
+      latitude: 50.743260638507486
+      longitude: 0.2019931159229764
+      text: Now for the finale.
+As we keep climbing up to the Seven Sisters, the wind grew much stronger on this particular day which made the final few kilometres a little dangerous.
+Nevertheless, the undulating path is tough especially after six days of walking.
+Take your time and look for good foot holes.
+It'll soon be the end.
+Toilets are available in Birling Gap.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-7-seven-sisters-1.jpg
+        alt: Seven Sisters
+      - url: walks/2024-07-28-south-downs-way/day-7-seven-sisters-2.jpg
+        alt: Birling Gap
+      - url: walks/2024-07-28-south-downs-way/day-7-seven-sisters-3.jpg
+        alt: Lighthouse
+    - title: Eastbourne (end of Day 7)
+      latitude: 50.75190385862617
+      longitude: 0.26719644364861317
+      text: After passing Bushy Head, we start a steep descent down into Eastbourne.
+Make sure feet are placed firmly before taking in the view and the finish line.
+A commemorative sign is available for photos to mark the completion of 100 miles or roughly 170 kilometres of the beautiful South Downs Way.
+The town of Eastbourne is a few kilometres further, or a bus is available.
+Would recommend a dip in the sea if weather permits and a large plate of fish and chips.
+This is one hike I'll certainly remember for a long time.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-7-eastbourne.jpg
+        alt: Looking down over Eastbourne
+      - url: walks/2024-07-28-south-downs-way/day-7-finish-post.jpg
+        alt: Finish post
 ---

 The South Downs Way was my first thru-hike, and even my first ever experience at camping too.
 I first came across it when walking Ditchling Beacons and Seven Sisters.
 There were sign posts dotted around and it stuck with me ever since.
 It was a toss up between this and the North Downs Way, which I have actually walked more of, but the South Downs seemed a little more appealing.